 A tour with Portland Japanese Garden patrons visits the studio of former Prime Minister Hosokawa Morihiro.

-A reception at the U.S. Embassy in London, hosted by Portland Japanese Garden and Japan Institute.
-Photo by Hayley Madden International Tours The Exchange Forum creates customized national and international travel programs for audiences to explore and contrast Japanese gardens, art, and culture with other similar and contrasting destinations around the world.
+International Tours The Exchange Forum creates customized national and international travel programs for audiences to explore and contrast Japanese gardens, art, and culture with other similar and contrasting destinations around the world.
 A decade ago, Portland Japanese Garden began conducting these tours with a sole focus on Japan.
 However, gardens, art, and culture are a universal phenomenon found in almost every society throughout human history.
 This program will be expanded to include comparative tours to see other culture's gardens and art forms as well as cultural interpretations of Japanese gardens as they've migrated to the far reaches of the world.
 Through this exploration, individuals find renewal for themselves as well as opportunities to understand people from other cultures.